-- 10.1 Any failure of a scheme employer to pass over employee contributions that are considered to be of material significance must be reported to the Regulator immediately.
-In order to determine whether failure to pay over employee contributions is materially significant or not the Council will seek from the employer: - the cause and circumstances of the payment failure - what action the employer has taken as a result of the payment failure, and - the wider implications or impact of the payment failure. - 10.2 Where a payment plan is agreed with the employer to recover outstanding contributions and it is being adhered to or there are circumstances of infrequent one-off late payments or administrative failures the late payment will not be considered to be of material significance. - 10.3 After three consecutive instances of late payments from a single employer the Fund will notify the Chief Executive/Board of Trustees or equivalent of the breach and the consequences of further late payments. - 10.4 All incidences resulting from dishonesty, fraudulent behaviour or misuse of employee contributions, poor administrative procedures will be considered to be of material significance and reported to the Regulator.
+- 10.1 Any failure of a scheme employer to pay employee contributions that is considered to be of material significance must be reported to the Regulator immediately.
+To determine whether failure to pay over employee contributions is materially significant or not the Council will ask the employer for an explanation of: - the cause and circumstances of the payment failure - what action the employer has taken as a result of the payment failure, and - the wider implications or impact of the payment failure. - 10.2 Where a payment plan is agreed with the employer to recover outstanding contributions and it is being adhered to or there are circumstances of infrequent one-off late payments or administrative failures the late payment will not be considered to be of material significance. - 10.3 After three consecutive instances of late payments from a single employer the Fund will notify the Chief Executive/Board of Trustees or equivalent of the breach and the consequences of further late payments. - 10.4 All incidences resulting from dishonesty, fraudulent behaviour or misuse of employee contributions, poor administrative procedures will be considered to be of material significance and reported to the Regulator.